Tyler Walker (footballer): 2019–20 season

 On 2 August 2019, Walker joined League One side Lincoln City on loan for the 2019–20 season.
 Manager Danny Cowley said that "he's been on our wish list forever."
 After scoring 16 goals in 34 games for the "Imps", Walker was recalled to parent club Nottingham Forest by manager Sabri Lamouchi on 30 January.
 He was then restricted to appearances from the substitutes bench at Forest, though did manage to score against league leaders Leeds United on 8 February.
 He was cited as being the "next in line" by star striker Lewis Grabban.

 Coventry City

-On 28 August 2020, Walker joined newly-promoted EFL Championship side Coventry City on a three-year deal for an undisclosed fee.
-Manager Mark Robins said he had monitored Walker for a number of years.
+On 28 August 2020, Walker joined newly promoted EFL Championship side Coventry City on a three-year deal for an undisclosed fee.
+Manager Mark Robins said he had monitored Walker for some years.
 He scored on his debut for Coventry in a 1–0 EFL Cup win at Milton Keynes Dons on 5 September.
 He scored his first league goal for Coventry in a 3–2 defeat at Watford on 7 November.
 He scored eight goals from 33 appearances in the 2020–21 season.
+Speaking in June 2022, Robins said that "we will just wipe the slate clean" following Walker's unsuccessful loan spell at Portsmouth.
+Walker suffered a tore anterior cruciate ligament (ACL) in October 2022.
+He made 19 appearances in the 2022–23 campaign, scoring one goal, and was released upon the expiry of his contract.